2600hz/monster-ui/docs/appstore.md

+title: Add your app to the App Store

 ## Adding your application to the App Store
 The Monster-UI Framework has been built to allow developers to code their own apps and to allow them to reach their users via the Monster-UI.

 There are 2 ways to add your applications inside the database.

 ### Automatic way with a Kazoo Command
 Assuming you've installed your Monster applications to `/path/to/monster-ui/apps`, you can run the following SUP command on the server: